Rule of Reason Analysis Using Prima-Facia Evidence of Fraud and Violations of Antitrust and Federal Regulations

 Fact Pattern - Antitrust

-4. Fee-for-service contracts are take it or leave it (i.e., contract of adhesion).
+Fee-for-service contracts are take it or leave it (i.e., contracts of adhesion).

-9. Healthplans commit fraud when they withhold information or create false information that misleads providers in ways that benefit Healthplans financially.
+Healthplans commit fraud when they withhold information or offer false information that misleads providers in ways which financially benefit Healthplans.

-12. Moda fraud is misrepresenting the value of a measurement and value-based payment contract to purchasers paid for with taxpayer dollars.
+Moda’s fraud is misrepresenting the value of a measurement and value-based payment contracts to purchasers paid for with taxpayer dollars.

-13. Moda has stalled signing a contract for 1.5 year in response to questions expressed by a provider group.
+Moda stalled signing a contract for a year and a half in response to questions expressed by a provider group.
 The providers did not receive responses to their questions or acknowledgment of their concerns.

 Manipulation Tactics

-• The incentive calculation process is entirely hidden from providers.
-Moda Health uses a proprietary method to calculate incentives that is not available for provider review or scrutiny, making it impossible for providers to understand how their performance is being evaluated or how incentives are being determined.
+The incentive calculation process is entirely hidden from providers.
+Moda Health uses a proprietary method to calculate incentives.
+A method not available for provider review or scrutiny, making it impossible for providers to understand how their performances are being evaluated and how incentives are being determined.

 Impact

-• By controlling risk adjustment scores and keeping the calculation methods opaque, Moda Health can manipulate these scores to inflate reimbursements unjustifiably.
+By controlling risk adjustment scores and keeping calculation methods opaque, Moda Health can manipulate the scores to inflate reimbursements unjustifiably.
 This increases their revenue without a corresponding increase in care costs.

-• Providers are left confused and mistrustful due to the lack of transparency.
+Providers are left confused and mistrustful due to Mods’s lack of transparency.
 They are unable to verify the accuracy of their reimbursements or understand the criteria for their incentives, leading to frustration and disengagement from the value-based payment system.

-• When incentives are disconnected from the actual services provided by the providers, there is little motivation for providers to improve patient outcomes.
-This misalignment between incentives and care quality can lead to reduced quality of care for patients.
+When incentives are disconnected from the services given by the providers, there is little motivation for providers to improve patient outcomes.
+Misalignment between incentives and care quality can lead to reduced quality of care for patients.

 Conclusion